wpichl/SpotifyAntiAd/README.md

 ## Message windows and their explanations
 When pressed the button 2 windows can pop up. an error or a success message.
 When having the error window you need to have [Spotify](https://www.spotify.com/ru-en/download/other/) installed.
 Installing the app from the Microsoft Store causes problems.
 The "successfully installed" window is just a verification that everything went fine.
-When getting this message just close the whole program, restart spotify if it was running the process and have fun with your ad-free experience.
+When getting this message just close the whole program, restart spotify if it was running while the patching process and have fun with your ad-free experience.